Axinom/drm-sample-player-android/README.md

 It is possible to download both non-protected and DRM-protected videos and play them offline.

-The axlicense library takes care of downloading the licenses, checking their validity, and restoring the licenses for offline playback.
-To play DRM videos in offline mode, the library needs to save the persistent license keys on the device's internal storage.
+To play DRM videos in offline mode, the persistent license keys have to be saved on the device's internal storage.
 To preserve an offline license, `"allow_persistence": true` flag needs to be present inside the DRM token.

 To download licenses, **OfflineLicenseManager** class is used.